Report: Deputy AG Rod Rosenstein discussed using 25th Amendment to remove Trump

 “The New York Times’s story is inaccurate and factually incorrect,” Rosenstein said in a statement.
 “I will not further comment on a story based on anonymous sources who are obviously biased against the department and are advancing their own personal agenda.
 But let me be clear about this: Based on my personal dealings with the president, there is no basis to invoke the 25th Amendment.”

-The report comes after an opinion piece, authored by an unnamed Trump administration official, was published earlier this month in the New York Times saying that Cabinet members had "whispered" about invoking the 25th Amendment because of Trump's increasing erratic behavior.
+The report comes after an opinion piece, authored by an unnamed Trump administration official, was published this month in The New York Times saying that Cabinet members had "whispered" about invoking the 25th Amendment because of Trump's increasing erratic behavior.

+The amendment, ratified in 1967, created a legal mechanism for designating a head of state when the president is disabled or dead.
+It also formalized the historical practice for the vice president to permanently take over if the president dies or resigns and gives the president and Congress shared power to replace a vice president.

 In Friday's report, the newspaper cited unidentified sources briefed on meetings involving Rosenstein and notes memorializing the discussions drafted by then acting FBI Director Andrew McCabe.